 The first stage of the prescription drug addiction treatment process involves detoxing from the drug.
 Once you have successfully completed the detoxification process, you may move on to the next stage of rehab.

-For example, you may be offered CBT – cognitive behavioural therapy.
+For example, you may be offered CBT (Cognitive Behavioural Therapy).
 This can help you to recognise, avoid, and cope with certain situations.
-CBT is based on the concept that your thoughts, feelings, and actions are connected – and that you can work to break a cycle of negative behaviour. [x]
+CBT is based on the concept that your thoughts, feelings, and actions are connected and that you can work to break a cycle of negative behaviour.

 Another form of therapy is motivational interviewing or motivational incentives, which can encourage you to change your behaviour regarding drugs.
-Multidimensional family therapy is designed for teenagers or adolescents that have substance use issues and involves their families.
+Multidimensional family therapy is designed for teenagers or adolescents who have substance use issues and involve their families.

-This can address the influences of their drug abuse patterns, designed to improve the functioning of a family. [xi] CBT can treat mental disorders such as Generalised Anxiety Disorder and Depression – but can be used to treat addiction too.
+This can address the influences of their drug abuse patterns and is designed to improve the functioning of a family.
+CBT can treat mental disorders such as Generalised Anxiety Disorder and Depression – but it can also be used to treat addiction.

 Once you finish rehab, your treatment and care don’t have to end.
-Most rehab centres offer secondary treatment – also known as aftercare.
-This can help to ease the transition back into your normal life and into society.
-Some forms of secondary treatment include counselling, support groups, as well as group therapy.
+Most rehab centres offer secondary treatment, also known as aftercare.
+This can help ease the transition back into your normal life and society.
+Some forms of secondary treatment include counselling, support groups, and group therapy.

 Some people also benefit from joining ‘step programs’.
-The ultimate aim of prescription drug addiction treatment is to remove physical dependence, build your strength, confidence and wellbeing, and prevent relapse.
+The ultimate aim of prescription drug addiction treatment is to remove physical dependence, build strength, confidence, and well-being, and prevent relapse.